My House shall be a house of prayer for All People, says the Lord God. (Isaiah 56:7)

 To read about the 1033 Program and the militarization of local police departments Click Here.

-Sunday, June 28 we celebrated PRIDE Sunday.
-Yes, the LGBTQIAS2ss+ community is included in all of the promises of salvation to all.
+Join us for worship Sunday August 9, 2020.
+Ray Of Hope Church is the church made for you, and by you because we ARE YOU!
+Persons of all sexual orientations and all gender expressions are present in our congregation.
+There is a place for you too.
+We celebrate the truth that the LGBTQIAS2ss+ community is included in all of the promises of salvation to all.
 God has created, blessed, ordained and set into motion all sexual orientations and gender expressions.
 It is up to us to own, live and celebrate these wonderful gifts of God.
-Consider joining us for worship Sunday Morning July 5 as we celebrate Independence Day on Skype for worship at 10:30 a.m.
-To Read the bulletin for PRIDE WEEK, Sunday June 28 Right Click Here.
+Consider joining us for worship this Sunday August 9 at 10:30 a.m.
+To Read the bulletin for Sunday August 9: Right Click Here.
+MUSIC RESOURCES Right Click Here.
 To read our order of worship Right Click Here.

 On Sunday June 21, 2020 Christina Benedict married Ian McLaughlin.
 Christina is now Mrs. McLaughlin.
 Pastor Arthur Reed of the United Baptist Church officiated the Service of the Word and I officiated the Service of Holy Communion.
 Every aspect of the day was absolutely beautiful.
 Christina, Ian, Ken, and I couldn't possibly be any happier and at peace.
 Christina and Ian met at World Communion Sunday October 6, 2019.
 Ken and I actually watched Ian walk across the church to meet Christina.
 They have been together since that very moment.
 Jane was buried the next day, Monday October 7 and Ian was kind enough to drive Christina to the cemetary and wait during the service.
 After the service I went right over to him and invited them to the Monastery for our first visit.
 They stayed for about two hours.
 In all, everyone knew we were all blessed to be starting a new family that would be together for a long time and many years.
 Ken and I frequently visit Christina and Ian at their home for meals and social time and of course prayer.
 Christina comes to the Monastery many times each week.
 So, yesterday was the next chapter in God's plan for all of us.
 I also want to tell you that every person, including the photographers (husband and wife expecting their first child) received The Blessed Sacrament during the wedding yesterday.
 Before the service everyone was sharing their stories about their past "church" experiences.
 The majority of the attendees had been or were currently Roman Catholic and there were some other traditions present.
 I showed everyone that each piece of bread had been individually placed in a sealed snack bag and each cup of grape juice had been pre-poured and sealed with plastic wrap with respect for our infection prevention plans that are in place.
 Everyone took that as their cue to discuss their various faiths.
 When the time came during the wedding it was so moving to see every person receive the Cup of Salvation and the Bread of Life.
 This is why Ray Of Hope Church exists to bring salvation and healing to everyone.
 Please join us in giving God thanks and praise for this wonderful series of miracles God is doing in our lives. ~ Br.
 Benedict